Ghullam Hyder Mehjoor Solangi: Migration to Moro

 In 1990 He faced a home robbery in which his villager was involved that incident forced him to leave his village and he had to migrate to Moro city where his is currently living.
 Even that migration was proved not good for him, he was become weak by socially, politically, economically and personally.
 For that he could not give his children a better education.
 Now most of his children are workers.

 Religion

-He was a sunni Muslim in his early life but then he converted to Shia sect.
+He was a Sunni Muslim in his early life but then he converted to Shia sect.
 Nowadays he is called by people a Sufi preacher, who advises people to love whole humanity and all creatures.

 Literary work

 His three books have published yet include "Daga achu monkhy dah han (Come Bull Hit me)", History of Rajput Solangi (Solanki) and Kashkol e Mehjoor (poetry).

 Reaction of people about his book

 In 2012 He faced a negative extremism for his book about Solangi clan history.
-He was called a strict racicst by many Sindhi writers even his book was a highly research work about Solangi clan and Sindh Studies in which he has tried to fight the case of Solangi clan which are dominated by Afghan, Iranian and Arab invaders.
-In this book he claims that modern Pakistan is loosely based upon "Ancient Indus valley civilization(Now Sindh)" So the real and older inhabitants should be givin respected.
+He was called a strict racist by many Sindhi writers even his book was a highly research work about Solangi clan and Sindh Studies in which he has tried to fight the case of Solangi clan which are dominated by Afghan, Iranian and Arab invaders.
+In this book he claims that modern Pakistan is loosely based upon "Ancient Indus valley civilization (Now Sindh)" So the real and older inhabitants should be givin respected.
 Although any written article or other research work challenging his book is still not published by any historian or writer yet.